Active Schools

 Lunchtime Activities

-Children can play soccer on Tuesdays and Thursdays.
-There are zoned areas for children who do not participate in soccer on these days and an area for skipping.
-Playground equipment is available for children on Mondays, Wednesdays and Fridays.
+Children can play soccer on Monday, Wednesday and Friday.
+There are zoned areas for children who do not participate in soccer on these days and an area for skipping and throwing and catching.
+Polydrons are available for children in Junior Infants, Senior Infants, 1st class and 2nd class alternating on different breaks / days.

 Active Classroom/Rainy Day Breaks